-4. Exhaust Pyrometer (If Equipped) - Indicates the temperature of exhaust gases (about 12 to 16 inches from the diesel particulate filter inlet connections).
+32. Exhaust Pyrometer (If Equipped) - Indicates the temperature of exhaust gas at inlet of diesel particulate filter assembly.
 This helps the operator select the proper gear for load and grade conditions, thereby avoiding excessive exhaust temperatures.
+The maximum operation temperature is shown on the nameplate of the pyrometer glass.